 - Delete folks who "Gaslight Post" These are the people that share very controversial article photos and memes and caption it thoughts?
 They offer nothing but take everything, this uneven exchange of energy is never something you need to delete them fools.
 Also, people who are "friends," or follow me online just to counter and be negative about everything I say (including family and friends) can go as well.
 I would suggest if this is a family member or a friend let them know that you would rather not interact with their post, and you still love them.

 - Mute people, so you don't see their post for a while I continuously mute and unmute people throughout the year.
+This feature is on most social media, it allows you to still be friends follow this person but not see their post.
 My real-life interactions with people aren't continuous 24/7 interactions, so they also shouldn't be in my social media life 24/7 either.
 Muting allows you to take breaks from people and their thoughts.
 I think this is a very natural and safe thing to do.
 Also, this isn't rude, it's self-care sis.

 - Just press the block button.
 I am so quick to block a person lately.
 I use to not block people cause the tone on social media is that it boosts the person on the receiving end of the block ego, but I don't care about that at all anymore.
 It's for me, and my mental wellness and that is way more important than some person I most likely won't have a present IRL friendship with.
 For the folks you do know offline, who cares if you were great friends in college?
 If who they are online doesn't add to your life, and continuously drains you delete or block them if necessary.
 Also, I block accounts of any social media popular person whose ideas and core values don't align with my own.
 No, I don't really need to hear both sides especially if those kinds of accounts usually further an agenda that adds to my marginalization.
 This allows their content to almost never show up on my feed, I love blocking people now!